makyo/writing/work/claw17/disappearance.md

 Aurora grins and pulls into a space in front of the cabin I point out.
 "Bit faster, yeah.
 Still, it's a pretty enough walk."

 The car turning off leaves us in relative silence, my ears buzzing in my stuffed-up head from the lack of noise.
 My thoughts seem to be surrounding a blank space.
-A black hole containing all the things I could think about my old life, of being discovered, of having to go back.
+A black pit containing all the things I could think about my old life, of being discovered, of having to go back.

 "Hey."
 Aurora.
 She's smiling.
-That's a good thing to think about, instead.
+That's a good thing to think about, instead, that smile.
 "Let's get you inside."

 I fumble for my buckle and start to protest, but stop before I say anything.
 The coyote, the scent of her, it's all so comforting; might as well let her help.
 A few more moments together, at least.